 Amtrak train derails in Washington state, minor injuries reported

-Four passenger cars from an Amtrak train derailed Sunday afternoon in western Washington state.
+The front four passenger cars from an Amtrak Cascades train derailed Sunday afternoon in western Washington state.

-West Pierce County Fire & Rescue told Q13Fox the train was carrying about 250 passengers when it derailed just before 3 p.m. in Steilacoom, about 45 miles south of Seattle.
+West Pierce County Fire & Rescue told Q13Fox the 15-car train was carrying 267 passengers when it derailed at around 2:30 p.m. in Steilacoom, about 45 miles south of Seattle.

 The Pierce County Sheriff's Office said on Twitter that there appear to be only minor injuries from the waterfront derailment.